-If your license server is running Solaris 5.6, you cannot use FLEXnet version 9.0 utilities.
+If your floating license server is running Solaris 5.6, you cannot use FLEXnet version 9.0 utilities.
 Instead you must use version 9.2 utilities or higher.

-The newer utilities, including the armlmd vendor daemon, can be requested from ARM if you do not already have a product DVD-ROM or CD-ROM with this version of FLEXnet.
+The newer utilities, including the arm1md vendor daemon, can be requested from ARM if you do not already have a product DVD-ROM or CD-ROM with this version of FlexNet.